SagarGhagare/ems-email-adapter/README.md

 # EMS Email Adapter
 ## Running
-This service implements an AWS Lambda function to accept incoming emails and dispatch an XML attachment to the 111 Report transformer service.
+This service implements an AWS Lambda function to accept incoming emails with html.

-It also accepts a FHIR Encounter Report bundle for transformation into a PDF report, and emails it to a fixed recipient.
+It also send email with PDF report to a fixed recipient.

 ## Licence